LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/studio.rst

 Disc Project Overview
 ----------------------

-In this activity, you will pair up to design a new custom interface.
+In this activity, you will pair up to design a new custom interface and an abstract class.

-Take a look at the prepared ``CD`` and ``DVD`` classes in the starter code---only their signatures are present.
-You will add fields and methods by extending a base class and implementing your interface.
+Take a look at the prepared ``CD`` and ``DVD`` classes in the starter code.
+Neither class contains members and methods.
+You will add these by extending a base class and implementing your interface.
 Before you do this, however, you need to consider what code to place in the interface vs. the abstract class vs. each specific class.

-Just like you did with your Restaurant Menu studios, you will begin with pen and paper (or similar tools).
+Just like you did with your :ref:`Restaurant Menu studios <classes-studio-part1>`, you will begin with pen and paper (or similar tools).

 Consider Generic Behaviors